FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

 > [!IMPORTANT]
 > The **data structure**, **field names**, and **naming conventions** are **fixed and will never change**, providing stable and reliable integration into your projects without the risk of future disruptions.

-The dataset includes the following data points, providing detailed information about each country:
+The open-source dataset includes the following data points about each country:

 | **Field Name**    | **dType**       | **Case**       | **Description**                                                                 |
 |--------------------|-----------------|----------------|---------------------------------------------------------------------------------|